 On October 2, 2019, Charles Schwab announced that it would no longer charge any trading fees.
 I remember my father using Charles Schwab in the 1990s and being charged $50 a trade.
+This article will discuss how online brokerages make money charging zero trading fees.

 Immediately after the announcement, Charles Schwab stock dropped about 9%, while firms like TD Ameritrade and E-Trade dropped by even greater percentages.
 Clearly, investors in these names were not happy that these companies would be losing a significant portion of their revenue.